Safari activities in Queen Elizabeth national park

 How to get to Queen Elizabeth national park

-Queen Elizabeth national park is located in the western part of Uganda and can be accessed by both road and air transport means.
+Queen Elizabeth National Park is located in the western part of Uganda and can be accessed by both road and air transport means.

 Road transport

-When using road transport means, you will drive from Kampala via Masaka, Mbarara or Mubende Fort Portal and then to the park headquarters which takes about 6 to 7 hours’ drive in a 4 WD safari vehicle.
+When using road transport means, you will drive from Kampala via Masaka, Mbarara, Mubende, or Fort Portal and then to the park headquarters, which takes about a 6- to 7-hour drive in a 4WD safari vehicle.

 Air transport

-When using air transport means, you will book scheduled or charter flights with bar aviation or Aero link Uganda from Entebbe international airport or Kajjansi airfield to Kasese or Mweya airstrip and then connect to the lodge or park headquarters.
-Domestic flights to Queen Elizabeth national park can be booked by your tour operator like Achieve Global Safaris.
+When using air transport means, you will book scheduled or charter flights with Bar Aviation or Aero Link Uganda from Entebbe International Airport or Kajjansi Airfield to Kasese or Mweya Airstrip and then connect to the lodge or park headquarters.